 Faculties in the clinical sciences are rarely trained teachers – including me.
 Whatever technique or skillset you gain is usually through experience and mentors, and I was very fortunate to have good mentors.
-All my life I prided myself on listening to other colleagues, whether they be in the clinic, in the classroom setting or in a seminar or a national or international meeting, trying to take away learnings to improve.
+All my life I prided myself on listening to other colleagues, whether they be in the clinic, in the classroom setting, or in a seminar or a national or international meeting, trying to take away learnings to improve.
 Not to copy, but to improve my delivery to whomever I’m speaking to.
 I spent a lot of years hopefully getting better and better, as I found I love teaching.

-You left the college campus to join Mark Morris Associates, ultimately being named Vice President, Clinical Nutrition and Chief Animal Welfare Veterinarian of Hill’s Pet Nutrition, Inc. Why did you join a pet nutrition company, and that one in particular?
+You left the college campus to join Mark Morris Associates, ultimately being named Vice President, Clinical Nutrition, and Chief Animal Welfare Veterinarian of Hill’s Pet Nutrition, Inc. Why did you join a pet nutrition company, and that one in particular?

-Like so many times in my career it was a combination of career and family.
-The career opportunity was with Mark Morris Associates, subsequently the research and development arm of Hill’s Pet Nutrition, and to join two individuals from my North Carolina State days, Dr. Steve Crane and Dr. Mike Hand, who I had a lot of confidence and trust in.
+Like so many times in my career, it was a combination of career and family.
+The career opportunity was with Mark Morris Associates, subsequently the research and development arm of Hill’s Pet Nutrition, and to join two individuals from my North Carolina State days, Dr. Steve Crane and Dr. Mike Hand, with who I had a lot of confidence and trust.
 Hill’s was known for its strong nutritional research and relationship with the veterinary profession so it was a good opportunity for me to come back home to teach, lecture around the world on orthopedic diseases and clinical nutrition, and lead research on the role of nutritional influences on orthopedic diseases.

 We hated to leave North Carolina, but my wife Kathy had just been through a major surgery to remove a spinal cord tumor and had made a pretty good recovery.
 We thought this might be a good time to come back to Kansas to be closer to family.